acuminous/filby/README.md

 ```

 #### GET /api/$version/$projection/from
-Exposes the projected reference data from the given point in time (inclusive)
+Exposes the projected reference data **from** the given point in time (inclusive).
+Use this when you want to cache future changes.
+Because multiple versions of the same reference data may returned, the data is presented in time series format.
+Use the RDK client to parse the response more easily.

 | Parameter | Required | Type   | Notes |
 |-----------|----------|--------|-------|